uvilla/inverse17/index.md

 - [Spectrum of Hessian operator](03_HessianSpectrum/HessianSpectrum.html): This notebook illustrates the spectral properties of the preconditioned Hessian misfit operator ([.ipynb](03_HessianSpectrum/HessianSpectrum.ipynb)).
 This notebook requires [hIPPYlib](https://hippylib.github.io).

+See [here](fenics_getting_started.pdf) for a list of introductory material to FEniCS and installation guidelines.

 See [here](https://jupyter.readthedocs.io/en/latest/running.html#running) for instructions on how to use jupyther notebooks (files *.ipynb).